 I started off slowly by saying “no, mommy can’t play now.
 It’s Benjamin’s special time to play,” or “Benjamin, you have all these wonderful race cars they want you to help them go as fast as they can,” or “see the clock?
 You play til the big – hand is on the 12, then we’ll do something fun.”

 The list goes on of all the impromptu statements to direct him back to his own games, and he slowly got better and better.
 I was so hesitant to do this!

 Isn’t it my job to be his playmate too?
 Aren’t I supposed to interact with him more?
 Not always.
 We are adults, they are children, and it’s easy to blur the lines, especially with your first-born.
-Jack caught on immediately because he was younger when I started this movement, so he knows no different (thank goodness for me!).
+Jack, my second-born, caught on to independent play immediately because he was younger when I started this movement, so he knows no different (thank goodness for me!).

 This really took months of getting used too, as well as going to more parks and play dates to really use other kids for entertainment.
 Other kids are perfect for that, and they help teach your child how to play.